thirdweb-dev/engine/.github/websocket_usage.md

 };
 ```

-The console will start printing the updates on the requestId as and when they are trasmitted.
+The console will start logging the updates on the requestId as and when they are trasmitted.

 The websocket connection will be closed automatically after the last update of either `errored` or `mined` status is sent.